iOS SDK

 Client

 is a normal client that can communicate with the server.
-It has Documents and sends changes of the Document from local to the server to synchronize with other replicas in remote.
+It has Documents and sends changes of the Document from local to the server to synchronize with other replicas remotely.

 Creating a Client